amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-04-16-365days-self-love.md

 My body didn’t just burn out, but it burnt out at the worst possible time.

 In the horrifying climax of a long-term mental episode, my mom was hit by a car and was in a coma.
-The trauma center became our second home, meanwhile I had inherited the entire load of housework, caring for teo dog and my teenage brother (who at the time, was having an episode himself), trying to be strong for my dad, and not to mention needing to address the unhealthy number of cats at home that were peeing on everything.
+The trauma center became our second home, meanwhile I had inherited the entire load of housework, caring for two dog and my teenage brother (who at the time, was having an episode himself), trying to be strong for my dad, and not to mention needing to address the unhealthy number of cats at home that were peeing on everything.

 I needed to heal so I could get everything under control, and I needed to do it fast.